-After a long day, it feels great to settle into your comfy couch to watch a little TV or read a book.
+After a long day, it feels great to settle into your comfy couch to watch a little TV or read a book (possibly a book about cats?).
 And nothing ruins the moment faster than hearing your cat run her sharp nails all over the back of your couch.
 Not sure how to keep cats from scratching furniture?
 Cat deterrents and cat scratching posts to redirect their scratching behavior can help.

 Cats Need to Scratch